 week can boost your vitamin D levels; less time may be needed in warmer

 climates.
 If you’re planning to be out in the sun for more than 15 minutes,

 however, be sure to apply the appropriate amount of sunscreen.

 Eating a healthy diet can help increase your vitamin D levels.
 Foods that are

 natural sources of vitamin D are sardines, mackerel, herring, and salmon, as well as mushrooms that have been exposed to ultraviolet light.

 Vitamin D–fortified foods, such as low-fat or fat-free milk, reduced-fat

 cheese, and some whole-grain cereals, can also help you get more of this

 - Consider a supplement.
-Consult with your doctor about taking a daily vitamin D supplement if you cannot get adequate amounts of vitamin D from foods and/or sun exposure and especially if you are pregnant or considering pregnancy.
+Consult with your doctor about taking a daily vitamin D supplement (preferably vitamin D3, or cholecalciferol, the form naturally produced by your body when it’s exposed to sunlight) if you cannot get adequate amounts of vitamin D from foods and/or sun exposure and especially if you are pregnant or considering pregnancy.
 While vitamin D supplementation has been deemed safe up to 10,000 IU a day, don’t start taking large amounts without a doctor’s permission.
-If you have children, talk with your pediatrician about vitamin D testing and supplementation, since many children, including breast-feeding babies and children who are overweight or obese, have been found to be deficient.
+If you have children, talk with your pediatrician about vitamin D testing and supplementation, since many children, including nursing babies and children who are overweight or obese, have been found to be deficient.
 To make better use of a vitamin D supplement, take it with your largest meal of the day.
 Researchers believe that the nutrient, which is fat-based, is absorbed better with food that also contains some fat.